3790 S. Las Vegas Blvd., Las Vegas, NV

 Speaking of the exterior, there's a pedestrian-oriented outdoor plaza that runs along the frontage of New York-New York.
 It includes a mix of shops like Stupidiotic, Swatch and I Love NYNY and restaurants with patios like the Shake Shack, a hugely popular "roadside" burger stand, and Tom's Urban.
 A stage is nestled in one end of the Brooklyn Bridge to showcase live bands and other entertainment.
 A sweet new attraction also stands here -- Hershey's Chocolate World, a flagship two-story store where guests can taste new treats.
 Its entrance features a towering Hershey's Milk Chocolate Bar and an 18-foot Reese's Peanut Butter Cup.

-MGM Resorts has also begun construction on an 8-acre dining and entertainment district called The Park in the street between New York-New York and Monte Carlo.
-The Park will not only house casual eateries and bars, but it will also connect to a new 20,000-seat arena being developed in partnership with AEG.
-Elements of The Park will begin to appear throughout 2015, with the arena scheduled to open in 2016.
+Guests can also enjoy a six-acre dining and entertainment district called The Park in the street between New York-New York and Monte Carlo.
+The Park features Beerhaus, Bruxie, California Pizza Kitchen and Sake Rock.
+It also connects to the 20,000-seat T-Mobile arena in partnership with AEG.

 After exploring the outdoor offerings, step inside to see artistic drink pouring techniques by sexy bartenders at Coyote Ugly or be immersed in Celtic gaiety at Nine Fine Irishmen.
 The Bar at Times Square boasts its well-loved dueling pianos act at night, and Pour 24 is a contemporary bar with 24 American-made beers on tap.